AndreaGallo264/profile-app/README.md

 4- Run the app (npm start)
 5- Enjoy!

-If you don't want to download the proyect, you can try it on Heroku:
+If you don't want to download the proyect, you can try it on Heroku
-""